peachyo/peachyo.github.io/wip/index.md

 In this paper "[Informed Options Trading prior to M&A Announcements:Insider Trading?](http://irrcinstitute.org/pdf/Informed-Options-Trading_June-12-2014.pdf)", the authors investigated informed trading activity in equity options prior to the announcement of corporate mergers and acquisitions (M&A).

-Their finding are not quite surprising:
+Their findings are not quite surprising:

 - abnormal option trading volumne, particularly for OTM calls, sometimes ITM puts(synthetic long stock)
 - volume is significantly higher for short and medium-dated options